-Pradyuman Thakur murder: Victim's family wants accused tried as adult, CBI probe punches holes in Gurugram Police narrative
+Ryan school murder: Victim's family wants accused tried as adult, CBI probe punches holes in Gurugram Police narrative - Firstpost

 The CBI on the other hand claimed the parents of the detained student were kept informed throughout the investigation, and all guidelines of the juvenile law were followed.

-The CBI took over the case on 22 September from Haryana Police, nearly two weeks after Pradyuman's murder came to light.
+The CBI took over the case on 22 September from Haryana Police, nearly two weeks after the murder came to light.

 The accused will now be produced before the Juvenile Justice Board, where the court is expected to decide whether he is to be treated as a major or a minor as per the Juvenile Justice (Care and Protection of Children) Act, 2015.